Master of Ceremonies (MC)

 Editor - The D*List

 Olivia Shivas is a multimedia journalist specialising in disability issues and currently editor at The D*List.
-As a wheelchair user herself, she is passionate about empowering underrepresented and marginalised groups.
+As a wheelchair user herself and being mixed-race (Chinese/Malaysian and European), she is passionate about empowering underrepresented and marginalised groups.

 Olivia is co-presenting with Red Nicholson.